Now we’re getting into qualitative territory – the next 3 lessons (including this one) will be about qualitative data.

 The insights you get from customer surveys are very valuable.
 So is their time – it takes 5-10 min to fill out a survey, and interviews take even longer.

-So you absolutely need to compensate their time.
+So you absolutely need to compensate for their time.
 I personally dislike draws: “answer these questions and you have a chance to win free candy!”.
 That’s OK when it’s a quick 30-second survey, but you need to do better when you ask people to sit down, think and write.

 If you want to increase your response rate – and you do – then you need to offer instant gratification to each and every person that takes the time to fill out your lengthy survey.